Inadvertent Fire Bottle Discharge During Maintenance

 Aerossurance has previously written about Professor James Reason’s 12 Principles of Error Management.

-For support on maintenance human factors, preventing maintenance errors and improving maintenance performance, contact aviation consultancy Aerossurance: email@example.com
+For support on maintenance human factors, preventing maintenance errors and improving maintenance performance you can trust, contact aviation consultancy Aerossurance: email@example.com

 Follow us on LinkedIn and on Twitter @Aerossurance for our latest updates.